Essential Features Of A Good LSAT Test Center

 - Hayward California State University-East Bay

 - If you are a resident of Maryland then you can appear in any one of the following centers:

 - Arnold, Anne Arundel Community College

-Although, this is a small list of all the test centers, yet it is a list of test centers where all the 4 LSATs are held.
+Although, this is a small list of all the test centers, yet it is a list of centers where all the 4 exams are held.
 If you need an elaborate list then click on the following link: http://www.lsac.org/JD/pdfs/TestCenterCodes.pdf .
-This link will open a pdf file where the names of all the LSAT test centers are mentioned.
+This link will open a pdf file where the names of all the test locations are mentioned.

-Hence, as you start preparing for LSAT, ensure that you have selected the LSAT test center of your choice and then registered for LSAT.
-Since, selection of a test center is quite a complicated process, it is better if you are done with it as early as possible.
-So, register early for LSAT and start preparing for it.
+Hence, as you start preparing for LSAT, ensure that you have selected the assessment center of your choice and then registered in time.
+Since, selection is quite a complicated process, it is better if you are done with it as early as possible.
+So, register early for the exam and start preparing for it.